evrythng/scanthng.js/test/feature/README.md

    curl https://raw.githubusercontent.com/cozmo/jsQR/master/dist/jsQR.js > lib/jsQR.js
    ```

-1. Open `index.html` with a local dev server.
+1. Open `index.html` with a local dev server from the project root directory.
-2. Set `app` or `operator` query parameter to use either an Application or
+2. Set `operator` query parameter to use an Operator scope.
-   Operator scope.
 3. Complete the tests, participating as instructed.